 Revolving credit most commonly refers to a credit card.
 When you receive a credit card, you are taking out a line of credit.
 The maximum amount you can borrow is known as your credit limit.
 The ideal way to use the system is to make credit card purchases on an as-needed basis and to pay off the balance at the end of each month.

-When you do not pay off the balance in full every month, the bank charges interest on the remaining balance.
-Interest rates can range from 10 to 28 percent, based on the credit line provider.
-While about 40 percent of cardholders pay their full balance off each month, a large number of Americans get caught in the revolving credit trap and are stuck paying a significant amount of interest over time.
+The bank charges interest on the unpaid balance when you do not pay off the balance in full every month.
+Typical interest rates can range from 10% to 29%, based on credit history and the lender.
+While about 40% of cardholders pay their full balance each month, a large number of Americans get caught in the revolving credit trap and are stuck paying a significant amount of interest over time.

 Revolving Credit and Your Credit Score

 Your credit score also plays a big role in revolving credit limits and the interest rates associated with them.
-The higher your credit score is, the more flexibility you have in choosing a credit line that will be most beneficial to you and your financial goals.
+The higher your credit score, the more flexibility you have in choosing a credit line.